This post may contain affiliate links. Please read my disclosure policy.

 Topping/Filling

-- In a small bowl, use a pastry cutter or two knives to combine all of the topping/filling ingredients except the chocolate, and set aside.
+- In a small bowl, use a pastry cutter or two knives to combine all of the topping/filling ingredients, and set aside.

 Cake